Marketers are throwing ever-evolving jargon at you. How do you know what to track to measure the bang for your buck?

 Other ways to shape demand include changing pricing and revenue models.

 For example, many companies feel they need to compete on price and that discounting or lowering prices is the way to create more demand.
 But we helped a client to explode its pipeline by doing the opposite.
 We worked with them to dramatically raise their prices and become a premium brand.
 Soon they had more business than they could handle and every deal was much more profitable.

 Some marketers will disagree with me on that point.
 They will say that the primary goal of such strategies is to build your company’s brand.
-That’s true.
+That’s true as far as it goes.
 But then the primary goal of your company’s brand is to make your products a known, attractive, unique choice.
 That’s shaping demand.